Contents

 You can also annotate the module.init file with comments (preceded by "#") or blank lines, if it helps you document what's being done.

 In general, there won't be any single "correct" module-init file, since the only constraint on possible module.init files is that the specified signal levels are logically consistent with respect to the properties of NOR gates.
 For a single flip-flop in its simplest form, there are two guaranteed consistent states, namely "on" and "off".
 Indeed, if there were a single logically-consistent configuration, then the circuit would be useless since its state could never change.
-So there are multiple consistent forms of module.int.
-For testVerilog, for example, one such form for module.init (and indeed, the one we've provided within the repository) looks like:
+So there are multiple consistent forms of module.init.
+For testVerilog, for example, one such form for module.init (and indeed, the one you may find within the repository) looks like:

 U127 1 0